Rodger Corser

-Rodger Corser (born 28 February 1973) is an Australian actor.
-He is best known for his portrayals of Detective Senior Sergeant Steve Owen in the Nine Network crime mini-series Underbelly, based on the Melbourne gangland killings, Senior Sergeant Lawson Blake in the Network Ten police drama series Rush, and as Dr. Hugh Knight in The Nine Network series Doctor Doctor.
-He was part of the main cast of Glitch in the role of John Doe/William Blackburn.
+Rodger Corser (born 28 February 1973) is an Australian actor and television presenter.

 Early life

 Corser graduated from Deakin University in 1996 with an Honours B.A. in Media Studies.
 He formed a band called Tender Prey when he was 16.
 They played their majority of gigs at the Shoppingtown Hotel, Doncaster, Victoria.
 He was also lead vocalist in a band called Stone the Crows.
-They played Rolling Stones and Black Crowes covers as well as many original songs.
-They released "Perfect Face" on a Nu-Music CD in the mid-1990s.

-Corser was also the lead vocalist in a 4-piece cover band called "Sideshow Bob" that played around a few Melbourne pubs during the mid-late 90s (1995–1996) – namely at places like the Royal Hotel in Essendon, Victoria, Australia.

 Career

-Corser's big role came in 1998, when he was cast in the leading role (from a field of 6,000) in the Australian production of the musical Rent.
+Corser's big role came in 1998, when he was cast in a leading role (from a field of 6,000) in the Australian production of the musical Rent.
 Corser portrayed the role of Roger, an HIV-positive musician.
 The show played seasons in Sydney and Melbourne and launched Corser into a successful career in television.
 His other theatre credits include Leader of the Pack and Below.
 In 2009, he took to the stage in the theatre production Secret Bridesmaids' Business.

 Corser played Detective Senior Constable George Newhouse in the final four episodes of Water Rats in 2001.
 Corser played Peter Johnson in the Australian drama series McLeod's Daughters from 2001 to 2004.
 He played the lead role of Alex in the Australian movie Let Me Not in 2005.
 He portrayed photographer Adam Logan in the Australian television series Last Man Standing and Dr Hugh Sullivan in Home and Away from 2006 to 2007.
 Corser has appeared in numerous television adverts, most notably for car maker Hyundai.

 In 2008, Corser was cast as Detective Senior Sergeant Steve Owen in the Nine Network crime mini-series Underbelly, based on the Melbourne gangland killings.

 From 2008 to 2011, Corser starred as Lawson Blake in the Australian police drama Rush, which follows the lives of members of the prestigious Tactical Response team (TR), which is based on the real life Victoria Police Critical Incident Response Team, a highly mobile unit that fills the operational gap between general duties police and the SWAT-like Special Operations Group.